JDIZM/jamesdonnelly.dev/content/blog/sass-mixins-class-names.md

   yellow: rgb(255, 200, 50)
 );

-// create a mixin to create class names
+// create a mixin to append class names for each name, colour
 @mixin background {
   @each $name, $colour in $colours {
-    //
+    // append  the name
     &-#{$name} {
       background: $colour;
     }